 In this scene, the narrator realizes he’s Tyler Durden.
 Everything up to this point has been warped through the lens of an unreliable narrator.
 As such, we can say Fight Club is an example of structural irony.
 If you want to review the scene from the film, you can watch it below.

 If you want to use structural irony in your own screenplay, consider using an unreliable narrator like Tyler Durden from Fight Club.
 There is a lot more to explore with structural irony, including examples from movies and TV.

 Define Situational Irony Subtypes

 Historical irony is our final subtype of situational irony.
 As the name suggests, it has more to do with actual history than fiction but can still be used for deep and profound reasons in your storytelling.

 Historical irony occurs when hindsight provides an ironic perspective on an action or stance made in the past.
 Hindsight is 20/20, right?

-There is a lot more to explore with historical irony, including examples from movies and TV.
+Historical irony is a useful tool for wrapping up the major and minor themes of a movie.
+There’s a lot more to explore with historical irony, including examples from movies and TV in our next article.

 Dive deeper into irony

 We've covered the basics of situational irony but there is so much more to learn.
 If there is a particular form of irony you want to explore further, just follow the navigation below.
 Each one of these subtypes of irony belongs in every writer's toolkit.